Returned to England

 2LT Malcolm Magid Service Photo, thanks to the 303rd BG(H) Historical Society

 For the photos themselves, I asked myself what to do?
-First, I thought I will scan them in and post them here as a record of the brave men who served at RAF Molesworth, and in honor of Mr. Magid.
+First, I thought I will scan them in and post them here as a record of the brave men who served at RAF Molesworth, and in honour of Mr. Magid.
 Secondly, I will attempt to find Mr. Magid’s family (an obituary published in a local paper lists his descendants) and see if they would like these photos returned.
 If that effort is unsuccessful, I will contact the U.S. Air Force Historical Society and the 303rd Bomb Group Historical Society to see if the photos can be added to their collections.
 More to follow.

 For now, please enjoy these photographs.
 I think you may feel as I do that these men are all so very young…